 "The art classes gave me more resources and time to express myself.
 My favorite project was the one where I was able to honor my grandmother and father.
 Since taking this class I draw and write poetry a lot more.
 It really helped my mind to be more creative."

 "I learned that in art you can keep going and change something that you think is a mistake.
 Then you can be even happier that you made a mistake into something beautiful."

 – 5th Grader, Braly School

 - Teaching Tours are arranged for school children during major Euphrat exhibitions.
-Over 600 students participated in field trips facilitated by Euphrat artist/teachers.

 - Annual Collaborative Art Project addresses community themes.
 For example, the mural Our Sunnyvale Community: Growth and Unity in nearby Fair Oaks Park combines images of play and cooperation, with images of City Hall and Community Gardens.